xdanielc/Frontend-Utilities/README.md

 # Javascript Libraries

-This is a list of Javascript chart libraries
+This is a list of Javascript libraries

 ## Chart libraries